LIST: East Texas hospitals safety grades released for Fall 2020

 TYLER, Texas (KETK) – Safety grades for hospitals nationwide are out, and no East Texas hospitals received a failing grade for fall 2020.

-Rated on an A-F scale, Leapfrog hospital safety grades are based on a variety of factors including infections, problems with surgery, practices to prevent errors, safety problems, and doctors, nurses and hospital staff.
+Rated on an A-F scale, Leapfrog hospital safety grades are based on a variety of factors including:

 For the fall 2020 cumulative state rankings, Texas came in at number 13.
 Six East Texas hospitals were given A’s, five were given B’s and five were given C’s.